Privacy Practices

 You have the right to obtain a paper copy of this Notice of Privacy Practices at any time.

-VI.
+VII.
 Complaints

-You have the right to register a complaint with Glenwood. and to the Secretary of Health and Human Services, if you feel your privacy rights have been violated.
+You have the right to register a complaint with Glenwood, Inc. and to the Secretary of Health and Human Services, if you feel your privacy rights have been violated.
 You may present your complaint to Glenwood by contacting the Privacy Officer, either verbally or in writing, using the contact information listed below.
 You may present your complaint to the Secretary of HHS, using the contact information listed below.
-Glenwood will investigate all complaints and will not penalize or treat you any differently for filing a complaint.

-VII.
+VIII.
 Contact Information

 A. Glenwood’s contact person for all issues regarding privacy and your rights under the federal privacy standards is the Privacy Officer.
 Our Privacy Officer is April Richardson.
 You may reach her at the address and phone number listed below: